 Virtual Call Center Management

-The increase of digital communication has also impacted the customer service department in another way - with technology delivered over the internet, customer service agents can more easily work remotely.
+The increase of digital communication has also impacted the customer service team in another way – with technology delivered over the internet, customer service agents can more easily work remotely.
 But running a remote based team can be difficult.
-Companies will need a person to decide when and how to interact with the remote workforce, monitor their performance, and adjust the size of the team as needed.
+Companies will need a person to decide when and how to interact with the remote workforce, monitor their performance, and adjust the size of the customer service team as needed.

 These are just a few of the potential skills experts see emerging in the future.
 What changes do you see?
 What’s missing from this list?